czx6858/verl/recipe/spin/README.md

 [[Webpage](https://uclaml.github.io/SPIN/)] [[Huggingface](https://huggingface.co/papers/2401.01335)] [[Paper](https://arxiv.org/abs/2401.01335)] [[Original Implementation](https://github.com/uclaml/SPIN)]

-## Algorithm: Online DPO Inspired by SPIN
+## Algorithm: SPIN-Inspired Self-Improvement via Online DPO

-This recipe implements an Online DPO algorithm adapted to the `verl` Reinforcement Learning framework, drawing inspiration from concepts presented in SPIN.
+This recipe implements the SPIN philosophy of iterative self-improvement using an Online DPO algorithm adapted to the `verl` Reinforcement Learning framework.
 It provides an alternative to PPO for fine-tuning language models.

-**Core Idea:** Instead of maximizing a scalar reward signal, this approach directly optimizes the policy model to align with preference data generated *online* during training:

-1.  **Generation:** The current policy model (actor) generates two (or more) responses for each prompt in a batch.
-2.  **Preference Labeling:** A reward model or reward function evaluates these generated responses to determine which one is preferred (chosen) and which is dispreferred (rejected).
-3.  **Update:** This preference tuple (`prompt`, `chosen_response`, `rejected_response`) is used to update the actor model using the DPO loss function, comparing against a reference model.

-**Connection to SPIN:**
-While this recipe uses the DPO loss, the online generation loop where the current model generates data used for its own update shares conceptual similarities with the self-play idea in SPIN.
-The periodic update of the reference model (potentially using weights from the actor) further aligns with SPIN's iterative self-improvement concepts.

-**Reference Papers:**
-* **SPIN:** [Self-Play Fine-Tuning Converts Weak Language Models to Strong Language Models](https://arxiv.org/abs/2401.01335) (Chen et al., 2024)
-* **DPO:** [Direct Preference Optimization: Your Language Model is Secretly a Reward Model](https://arxiv.org/abs/2305.18290) (Rafailov et al., 2023)
+**Core Idea (SPIN Philosophy):** SPIN enables iterative self-improvement through a self-play mechanism inspired by game theory, where models learn by playing against themselves:

+1.  **Synthetic Data Generation:** The current model generates responses, creating its own training data from previous iterations.
+2.  **Two-Player Game Setup:** A game involving two players acted by a single LLM.
+3.  **Iterative Training:** The model progressively improves by refining its policy, with each iteration's model becoming the opponent for the next iteration.

+**Implementation via Online DPO:**
+This recipe realizes the SPIN philosophy through Online DPO by generating multiple responses, creating preference pairs (via reward models or implicit labeling), and using DPO loss to drive the iterative improvement process.

-## Implementation within verl
+## Implementation within Verl
-The recipe is expected to be working on verl v0.3.0.post1
+The recipe is expected to work on Verl v0.3.0.post1

 This implementation adapts the existing PPO infrastructure provided by `verl`: